You've got Questions.

-Every company has risks.
-What risks are identified is revealed by your Risk Inventory & Evaluation (RI&E).
-This identifies potential risks.
-Based on these risks, you can determine which resources should be available.
+Every company has risks!
+What risks?
+These are identified in the Risk Inventory & Evaluation (RI&E).
+This document outlines the potential risks.
+Based on the RI&E, it is determined which tools and equipment need to be present.

 Tip: Check your RI&E and whether the necessary resources are available.